jafari-mohammad-reza/dekamond-task/README.md

 ## How it works

-- POST /register - Register with mobile number, receive OTP in console
-- POST /login - Login with mobile number and OTP to get JWT token
+- POST /auth - Send mobile number to get OTP, or send mobile number + OTP to login
 - GET /users - Get paginated list of users
 - GET /users/{mobile} - Get user by mobile number